Transitions in the age of biomedical AI

 Organizers: ISCB Early Career in Biostatistics (ECB) Subcommittee and GMDS Early Career Representatives

-Join the ISCB GMDS 2026 Early Career Research Day on October 1st, 2026 — a full-day event for early career researchers in biostatistics, bioinformatics, epidemiology, and medical informatics.
+Join the joint ISCB–GMDS Early Career Research Day on October 1st, 2026.
+A full-day event for early career researchers in biostatistics, bioinformatics, epidemiology, and medical informatics.
 The program brings together the ISCB and GMDS early career communities for a day of talks, interactive sessions, and networking.
-Highlights include an expert keynote on AI in the life sciences, speed networking, the Dilemma Game, a hands-on model building session, and a cross-domain podium discussion.
+Highlights include a talk on what AI means for the future of biostatistics, a talk on hallucination detection in large language models, speed networking, the Dilemma Game, a hands-on session, and a podium discussion.
 Whether you are a PhD student, postdoc, or early-stage professional, this day is designed to connect you with peers and mentors across both societies.

 Agenda